Bynaryman/SUF/README.md

 }
 ```

+- **_Louis Ledoux_** and Marc Casas.
+(2024). _"The Grafted Superset Approach: Bridging Python to Silicon with Asynchronous Compilation and Beyond."_ Presented at the 2024 4th Workshop on Open-Source Design Automation (OSDA), International Conference on Design, Automation and Test in Europe (DATE), March 25, Valencia, Spain.
+Available online soon.
 Or in text:

-Louis Ledoux and Marc Casas.
-(2024).
-The Grafted Superset Approach: Bridging Python to Silicon with Asynchronous Compilation and Beyond.
-Presented at the 2024 4th Workshop on Open-Source Design Automation (OSDA), International Conference on Design, Automation and Test in Europe (DATE), March 25, Valencia, Spain.
-Available online soon.

 ## Authors
 - Me / Bynaryman / Louis Ledoux [@Bynaryman](https://github.com/Bynaryman)